Jagmohan-Prajapati/Jagmohan-Prajapati/README.md

 ## 👨‍💻 About Me

-I'm a passionate final-year B.E. student majoring in Artificial Intelligence & Machine Learning at HKBK College of Engineering.
+I'm a passionate final-year B.E. student majoring in Artificial Intelligence & Machine Learning at Visvesvaraya Technological University.
 My interests span across building intelligent systems, automating workflows, and crafting scalable full-stack applications with a strong emphasis on backend logic and data security.
 I love exploring emerging technologies like blockchain and leveraging AI for practical solutions.

 ---